scala/scala-lang/_posts/2020-12-01-configuring-and-suppressing-warnings.md

 Scala 2.13.2 and 2.12.13 introduced the `-Wconf` compiler flag to globally configure reporting of warnings, and the `@nowarn` annotation to locally suppress them.
 Having more control over compiler warnings makes them a lot more valuable:

-* In projects where the build log shows a lot of of warnings that are mostly ignored, new helpful warnings can easily go undetected.
-The new functionality can be used to clean up the build log with manageable efforts and potentially enable fatal warning (`-Werror` in 2.13, `-Xfatal-warnings` in 2.12).
+* In projects where the build log shows a lot of warnings that are mostly ignored, new helpful warnings can easily go undetected.
+The new functionality can be used to clean up the build log with manageable efforts and potentially enable fatal warnings (`-Werror` in 2.13, `-Xfatal-warnings` in 2.12).
 This has happened for example in Scala compiler and standard library projects in the past few months – thank you, [@NthPortal](https://github.com/NthPortal)!
 * Projects that already use fatal warnings get better utilities to work around corner cases where a warning cannot be avoided.
 This can allow further `-Xlint` checks to be enabled.

-In this post we go through the mechanics of configuring warnigns and also look at the new `@nowarn` annotation.
+In this post we go through the mechanics of configuring warnings and also look at the new `@nowarn` annotation.

 ## Warnings from the Scala compiler